Prevention of Prostate Cancer

-Certain high risk factors such as age, ethnicity and genetics cannot be influenced however there are a number of other factors that can form part of a program to help minimize your risk of prostate cancer and to maximize your recovery and long term wellness in the event you are diagnosed with the disease.
+Certain high risk factors such as age, ethnicity and genetics cannot be influenced however there are a number of other factors that can form part of a program to help in the prevention of risk of prostate cancer and to maximize your recovery and long term wellness in the event you are diagnosed with the disease.

 Cancer experts estimate that our food choices account for up to 90 percent of cancers of the prostate, breast, pancreas, and colon.
-Making changes to your diet can significantly lower your risk of getting prostate disease.
+Making changes to your diet can significantly lower your risk of getting prostate disease by eating a “prostate friendly” diet.
+Read More on The Prostate Diet

 Plant protein gives you all the nutrients and health benefits needed for maximum prostate health.
 Diets rich in plant protein have been shown to reduce rates of cancer and prostate disease.
 Also, according to the World Health Organization “diets high in red meat, dairy products, and animal fat have frequently been implicated in the development of prostate cancer”.